 - You could also bring into the conversation any initiatives that the employer is undertaking to promote sustainability – this is a great opportunity to demonstrate that you have done your research.

 Asking your own questions in construction interviews

-All interviewers will give you the opportunity to ask questions, and this is a great opportunity to find out more about the organisation.
-Avoid asking about salary, anything that’s covered in detail on the company website or for help on your final year project.
+All interviewers will give you the opportunity to ask questions and this is a great opportunity to find out more about the organisation.
+Avoid asking about salary, anything that’s covered in detail on the company website or for help on your final year project, though.
 Good topics to ask about include:

-It’s impressive to ask a question that has come out of some of the research you’ve done yourself, for example, ‘I read that you were focusing on X sector.
+It’s impressive to ask a question that has come out of some of the research you’ve done yourself and that takes into account commercial considerations , for example, ‘I read that you were focusing on X sector.
 How is this affecting Y?’.

 If you have a built environment degree or are going for an engineering job, expect to face some questions on your technical knowledge – how you apply basic principles to a work-based situation.
 This might involve a formal technical interview, a technical exercise, a presentation or some technical questions within a more general interview.

-‘In a technical interview, we want to know whether you can apply the theory from your degree course in the real world,’ says Aman Rai, part of the graduate recruitment team at Arup.
+‘In a technical interview, we want to know whether you can apply the theory from your degree course in the real world,’ says Aman Gill, graduate recruitment adviser at Arup.
 ‘We may ask you to come up with a solution to a problem and then ask you what would happen if we changed the design in a particular way.’